-Plan M: WPNP Policies Map - Green Spaces
+Plan M: WNP Policies Map - Green Spaces

-5.34 This policy proposes a number of important green spaces in the Parish to be protected from development by the designation as Local Green Spaces in accordance with paras 76-77 of the NPPF.

-5.35 In each case, the green spaces are an integral part of the Parish and are therefore regarded as special to the local community.
-The WPNP Local Green Spaces study (in the evidence base) sets out the case for each site to be designated.
+5.33 This policy proposes a number of important green spaces in the Parish to be protected from development by the designation as Local Green Spaces in accordance with paras 76-77 of the NPPF.
+The WNP Local Green Spaces study (in the evidence base) sets out the case for each site to be designated.
 Once designated, the policy will resist all proposals for development unless it can be clearly demonstrated they are minor, they are ancillary to a public recreation use or they are required for utilities development.